Venus (mythology): Festivals

 Vinalia urbana (April 23), a wine festival shared by Venus and Jupiter, king of the gods.
-It offered opportunity to supplicants to ask Venus' intercession with Jupiter, who was thought to be susceptible to her charms, and amenable to the effects of her wine.
-Venus was patron of "profane" wine, for everyday human use.
+It offered opportunity to supplicants to ask Venus's intercession with Jupiter, who was thought to be susceptible to her charms, and amenable to the effects of her wine.
+Venus was patroness of "profane" wine, for everyday human use.
 Jupiter was patron of the strongest, purest, sacrificial grade wine, and controlled the weather on which the autumn grape-harvest would depend.
 At this festival, men and women alike drank the new vintage of ordinary, non-sacral wine (pressed at the previous year's vinalia rustica) in honour of Venus, whose powers had provided humankind with this gift.
 Upper-class women gathered at Venus's Capitoline temple, where a libation of the previous year's vintage, sacred to Jupiter, was poured into a nearby ditch.
-Common girls (vulgares puellae) and prostitutes gathered at Venus' temple just outside the Colline gate, where they offered her myrtle, mint, and rushes concealed in rose-bunches and asked her for "beauty and popular favour", and to be made "charming and witty".
+Common girls (vulgares puellae) and prostitutes gathered at Venus's temple just outside the Colline gate, where they offered her myrtle, mint, and rushes concealed in rose-bunches and asked her for "beauty and popular favour", and to be made "charming and witty".

 Vinalia Rustica (August 19), originally a rustic Latin festival of wine, vegetable growth and fertility.
-This was almost certainly Venus' oldest festival and was associated with her earliest known form, Venus Obsequens.
+This was almost certainly Venus's oldest festival and was associated with her earliest known form, Venus Obsequens.
 Kitchen gardens and market-gardens, and presumably vineyards were dedicated to her.
 Roman opinions differed on whose festival it was.
 Varro insists that the day was sacred to Jupiter, whose control of the weather governed the ripening of the grapes; but the sacrificial victim, a female lamb (agna), may be evidence that it once belonged to Venus alone.